 Where Percale weaves have a one over one under style weave, Sateen uses three threads over for every one under.
-This style of weaving exposes a greater length of thread to the surface and creates a soft feel and shine.
+This style of weaving exposes a greater length of thread to the surface and creates a softer feel and shine.
 Sateen is a tighter weave, which makes the sheets warmer and thicker.

-Sateen weave sheets are smooth, soft, shiny, and have a greater resistance to wrinkling.
 These sheets are the closest you can come to Satin, without losing the strength and durability of cotton.
 However, they are not as breathable, durable, or resistant to pilling.

 Why did we choose Sateen?